 Besides supporting individuals with disabilities, web accessibility guidelines also enhance the user experience.
 Accessible UX design often leads to a cleaner and more straightforward user interface, reducing bounce rates and increasing the time spent on your web pages.

 Digital accessibility boosts search engine optimization (SEO) by aligning with search engines’ preferences for user-friendly websites.
 Accessible websites with well-structured content, simple navigation, and alt text for images rank higher on search engine results pages (SERPs).

 Learn What Web Accessibility Is With Hostinger Academy

-Learn how to improve your web accessibility and make your website easy to use for everyone.
+Learn how to enhance web accessibility and make your website user-friendly for everyone, especially people with disabilities.

 Web Accessibility Standards

 Web accessibility standards are essential guidelines for enforcing inclusivity in the web development process.
 Those standards refer to the globally recognized Web Content Accessibility Guidelines (WCAG) by the World Wide Web Consortium (W3C).

 WCAG comprises four principles known as POUR ‒ Perceivable, Operable, Understandable, and Robust.
 Let’s look at each concept and understand its role in promoting web accessibility.